Low-Maintenance Pet-Friendly Houseplants

 • pinterest

-Several plant varieties exist that you just cannot allow in contact with your furry friends for their wellbeing.
+Several plant varieties exist that you cannot allow in contact with your furry friends for their well-being.
 But, what many people are unaware of is that there are still plenty of safe options available if you want to add some greenery to your home décor.
-There are even ways to prevent your cat from eating your plants or even your dogs!
+There are ways to prevent your cat from eating your plants or even your dogs!

-The important thing is to pinpoint a few shrubs that fulfill your criteria and then stick to them rather than changing them up frequently.
+It’s essential to find a few shrubs that fulfill your criteria and stick to them rather than changing them up frequently.
 In this piece, we have put together a list of low-maintenance indoor plants that are pet-friendly, according to the American Society for the Prevention of Cruelty to Animals (ASPCA).
 Many are good air purifiers, so keep reading to learn more!

 6 Types of Pet-Friendly Houseplants

 Many houseplants can be considered indoor houseplants, but with our pets, we all know that it will be risky.
-And sometimes, we even got the houseplants that are high maintenance, so here are the lists of low-maintenance indoor houseplants that will amaze you.
+Sometimes, we even have houseplants that are high maintenance, so here are the lists of low-maintenance indoor houseplants that will amaze you.
 And it is even pet-friendly!

 1. Spider Plant